 Whilst you’ve got the opportunity to be more creative with your printed materials, it’s important to have a continuity of brand, look and messaging across all your materials.

 The main idea behind brand continuity is that your potential customers should get the same approach and experience from any touchpoint they may have with your business – be it your website, your digital ads or even your telephone calls.
-So for estate agents, this can be particularly important as continuity in your brand and messaging can ensure that your agency gains crucial market visibility, a reliable image and the competitive edge it needs to thrive.
+So for businesses in ultra-competitive or niche markets, this can be particularly important as continuity in your brand and messaging can ensure that your agency gains crucial market visibility, a reliable image and the competitive edge it needs to thrive.

 Ensure your prospects are given the path of least resistance

 Flyers and direct mail pieces are great for building brand awareness; but to make them truly successful lead generators, you need to ensure they encourage clear and easy actions you want them to take – mainly, engaging with you directly.

 Adding QR codes and personalised URLs to your printed materials is a really effective and simple way to monitor engagement with your print campaigns, add vital leads into your lead management software, and also contribute towards accurate lead generation – helping you create more effective and target digital campaigns in the process!
 The easier you make it for prospects to take the action you want them to take, the more chance there is they’ll do exactly that.

 Finally, if you’re going to send direct mails to encourage people to contact you, ensure it has a strong call to action that leads to a dedicated landing page that replicates the messaging of the mail you’re sending – don’t just send them to a generic page on your website or just include a telephone number.

 Building a dedicated landing page on your website for people to visit from your mailer means you can accurately track the success of your direct mail campaign.
 If you also include a contact form on the same landing page, you’ll then be able to capture vital prospect information that you can then look to nurture and engage with.